-Page speed is also a really important part of a user’s experience on desktop.
+Page speed is also a really important part of a user’s experience on desktops.
 If your website takes a long time to load, you’ll be risking losing a lot of traffic.
-Slow loading speed times result in high-bounce rates, low engagement, a smaller chance of conversions happening and a decreased likelihood that users will visit your website again.
+Slow loading speed times result in high bounce rates, low engagement, a smaller chance of conversions happening and a decreased likelihood that users will visit your website again.

 Google also offers a tool for assessing your page speed loading times.
 You can try this out here.